lisp-mirror/clcon/doc/demo-tour.md

 One of useful commands is `.history`.
 It shows history of last commands you entered.
 You can invoke several last commands via history menu.

 Standalone inspector
 ----------
 Eval something, say `'defun`, at the console.
 And then type in `.insp*` (this is IDE command) to inspect `*`, that is, result of last REPL evaluation.
 You can see the symbol's properties and follow hyperlinks.

 Invoking tcl
 --------
 Commands starting from `..` are interpreted by tcl.
-E.g. type in ``..puts "Wow!"`` to see string printed at the console.
-There is also a way to invoke tcl from lisp, but it has security hazard and can be disabled in the future.
+E.g. type in ``.. tk_messageBox -message "Wow!"`` to try.
+There is also a way to invoke tcl from lisp.
 Type in `(clcon-server:eval-in-tcl "tk_messageBox -message WOW")` at the console and you'll see message box, which was invoked from the lisp side.
-For now, `eval-in-tcl` is used for quick-and-dirty implementation of some clcon features.